Lee Steere Steere1

 M, #115306, b. between 1620 and 1630, d.
 February 1648/49

-Consanguinity Index=0.9%
+Consanguinity Index=1.34%

-James Gordon, 2nd Viscount Aboyne was born between 1620 and 1630.1 He was the son of George Gordon, 2nd Marquess of Huntly and Lady Anne Campbell.1 He died in February 1648/49 at Paris, France, unmarried.1
+James Gordon, 2nd Viscount Aboyne was born between 1620 and 1630.1 He was the son of George Gordon, 2nd Marquess of Huntly and Lady Anne Campbell.1 He died in February 1648/49 at Paris, FranceG, unmarried.1

-James Gordon, 2nd Viscount Aboyne succeeded to the title of 2nd Viscount Aboyne [S., 1632] on 13 June 1636, under a special remainder, where he specifically inherited on the death of his father or grandfather, whichever came first.2 He fought in the Battle of the Bridge of Dee on 19 June 1639, where he was defeated by Montrose (then fighting for the Covenanters).2 On 24 April 1644 at Edinburgh, Midlothian, Scotland, he was excommunicated by the General Assembly.2 In April 1645 at Menteith, Scotland, he joined Montrose.2 On 13 September 1645 at Philiphaugh, Scotland, he defected from Montrose, ruining the King's cause in Scotland.2 In 1648 he was excepted from pardon, and made his escape to France.2
+He succeeded as the 2nd Viscount Aboyne [S., 1632] on 13 June 1636, under a special remainder, where he specifically inherited on the death of his father or grandfather, whichever came first.2 He fought in the Battle of the Bridge of Dee on 19 June 1639, where he was defeated by Montrose (then fighting for the Covenanters.)2 On 24 April 1644 at Edinburgh, Midlothian, ScotlandG, he was excommunicated by the General Assembly.2 In April 1645 at Menteith, ScotlandG, he joined Montrose.2 On 13 September 1645 at Philiphaugh, ScotlandG, he defected from Montrose, ruining the King's cause in Scotland.2 In 1648 he was excepted from pardon, and made his escape to France.2

-On his death, his titles became extinct.2
+On his death, his titles became extinct.2 He has an extensive biographical entry in the Dictionary of National Biography.3

 Citations